 Jason Donarski-Wichlacz from Duluth, MN, received a TBI in December of 2014 after being kicked in the head by a patient in a behavioral health facility.
 He speaks of his struggles with anxiety:

 I never had anxiety before, but now I have panic attacks everyday.
 Sometimes about my future and will I get better, will my wife leave me, am I still a good father.
 Other times it is because matching socks is overwhelming or someone ate the last peanut butter cup.
 I startle and jump at almost everything.
 I can send my wife a text when she is in the room.
 I just sent the text, I know her phone is going to chime… Still I jump every time it chimes.
 Grocery stores are terrifying.
 All the colors, the stimulation, and words everywhere.
 I get overwhelmed and can’t remember where anything is or what I came for.

 4. We deal with chronic pain.

 Many of us sustained multiple injuries in our accidents.
-Once the broken bones are healed, and the bruises and scars have faded, we still deal with a lot of chronic pain.
+Once the broken bones are healed, our local car accident lawyers – Folger Law Firm injury attorneys – did their job, and the bruises and scars have faded, we still deal with a lot of chronic pain.
 For myself, I suffered a considerable amount of neck and chest damage.
 This pain is sometimes so bad that I am not able to get comfortable in bed to fall asleep.
 Others have constant migraines from hitting their head.
 For most of us, a change in weather wreaks all sort of havoc on our bodies.

 Lynnika Butler, of Eureka, CA, fell on to concrete while having a seizure in 2011, fracturing her skull and resulting in a TBI.
 She speaks about her chronic migraine headaches (which are all too common for TBI survivors)